Skip to content

 • Poor coordination of the abdominal, pelvic and back muscles

 Most people don’t seek treatment soon enough and continue to suffer with a nagging ache or pain in their back.
 They may even feel symptoms travel to the buttocks and legs.
 Many people feel that not much can be done for back pain and use medication to numb the pain to get through the day.
 However, medication mostly masks the pain and does nothing to address the root cause or source of the problem.
+Want to know if your symptoms match any of these causes?
+Visit our Back & Neck Pain Treatment page for more information.

 Solutions to Back Pain

 Solutions to Back Pain starts with determining the true cause or source.
 A thorough evaluation of your movement, strength, posture, muscles and joints, can reveal a lot about the true origins of your pain.
 Only then, can the proper plan be formulated to get you out of pain quickly and back to the activities you love.
 Whether you just tweaked your back or have been suffering for a long time, seeing one of our physical therapists can help you return to a more active and pain-free life.
+Ready to take the first step?
+Contact us today to schedule an appointment.

 5 Keys to a Healthy Back